openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 See (#response) on how the `response_type` value determines the response used to return a VP Token.

-## Passing Authorization Request across Devices
+## Passing Authorization Request Across Devices

 There are use-cases when the Authorization Request is being displayed on a device different from a device on which the requested Credential is stored.
 In those cases, an Authorization Request can be passed across devices by being rendered as a QR Code.